Skip to main content

 How to avoid psychological dependence on alcohol

-If you have an urge to drink, try to recognise how you are feeling, to see if there is a connection.
+If you have an urge to drink, check if there's a link to how you are feeling.

-It may also be triggered by the way you are feeling or something that’s happening in your life.
+The urge may also be triggered by the way you are feeling about something that’s happening in your life.

 Do not drink when you’re in a bad state of mind.
 Try to find a way to feel better before you have a drink.
-You could get some exercise or spend time with a hobby.
+Do some exercise or go for a walk.
+Or distract yourself by doing another activity you enjoy.

 Face your feelings.
-You can try and avoid them, but they will not go away unless you face them and find a way to deal with them.
+You can try to avoid them, but they will not go away unless you find a way to deal with them.

 As well as getting professional support, try to: